react-navigation/react-navigation.github.io/docs/screen-tracking.md

     // the line below uses the Google Analytics tracker
     // change the tracker here to use other Mobile analytics SDK. tracker.trackScreenView(nextScreen);

-  }
+    // If navigation is considerably slower after adding screen tracking,
+    // change the above line to something like:
+    // setTimeout(() => tracker.trackScreenView(nextScreen), 1000);
+    // This will delay the tracking invocation until after the animation is complete
+    // and remove possible contention in the native modules thread }
   return result;
 };